Jmchek/odin-landing-page/README.md

 # odin-landing-page
-Create a landing page from a completed design.
+Create a landing page from a completed design-preview.